satsumalab/site/content/authors/tony/_index.md

 email: ""
 ---

-He is currently a Research Fellow with the Centre of Medical Image Computing, University College London.
+Tony is currently a Research Fellow with the Centre of Medical Image Computing, University College London.
 He was a Postdoctoral Research Assistant with the School of Engineering and Materials Science, Queen Mary University of London.